Preview & Edit

 "If I didn’t have to live," Francis Bacon once said of his compulsive, disturbing yet masterful art, "I wouldn’t let any of this out."
 Bacon's connection directly reinforces Rollo May's philosophy of existence: “We express our being by creating.”

-Rollo May (April 21, 1909 – October 22, 1994) was an American existential psychologist, which means he practiced a philosophical therapy method based on the concept of being.
-May's 1975 work, The Courage to Createis a seminal study of fear's debilitating aspects and the creative life's self-fulfillment
+Rollo May (April 21, 1909 – October 22, 1994) was an American existential psychologist who practiced a philosophical therapy method based on the concept of being.
+May's 1975 work, The Courage to Createis a seminal study of fear's debilitating aspects and the creative life's self-fulfillment.

 francis bacon in your blood "Study for a Portrait" by Francis Bacon, 1952, Bacon's distortion of an unnamed man in a suit is also entitled "Businessman."
 Learn more.

-The beginnings of this fear, agues May in The Courage to Create, is that creativity requires an abandonment of process, habits, and even society.
+The beginning of this fear, argues May, is that creativity requires abandoning processes, habits, and even society.

 The greatness of a poem or a painting is not that it portrays the thing observed or experienced but that it portrays the artist's or the poet's vision cued off by his encounter with the reality.
 Hence the poem or the painting is unique, original, never to be duplicated.
 May echoes something written by German critic Walter Benjamin in the latter's essay "Art in the Age of Mechanical Reproduction."
 Benjamin essentially concluded that art cannot be separated from its place, time, and culture of creation.